The seminal vesicle-specific proteome

 The seminal vesicle transcriptome

-Transcriptome analysis of the seminal vesicle can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
+Transcriptome analysis of the seminal vesicle can be visualized with regard to the specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the seminal vesicle compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in seminal vesicle as well as in all other tissues.
-(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in seminal vesicle as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (nTPM≥1) in seminal vesicle as well as in all other tissues.